 - Narrators : Emma Galvin and Keith Noobs

 Wow, did I underestimate this audiobook.
-This is not your average girl meet mysterious boy.
+This is not your average girl meets a mysterious boy.
 This novel is packed with tension, action an unforgettable adventure.

 Throw in new student Jackson Deveaux, a dangerous and handsome gray-eyed Cajun boy, and this is looking like your average paranormal romance…. until a Flash comes and life as they knew it is gone, leaving nothing but a world of mystery and secrets all with Evie at the helm.

-Now I know this sounds a lot like Fallen by Lauren Kate but it gets better because after the apocalyptic flash the setting becomes a wasteland of cannibals, redneck militias and flesh eating monsters.
+After the apocalyptic flash the setting becomes a wasteland of cannibals, redneck militias and flesh-eating monsters.
 Evie and Jackson find themselves caught up in a world of Tarot cards, mysticism and an ancient prophecy that ties up into a cleverly crafted plot.

 I really enjoyed the relationship dynamic between Jackson and Evie.
 The character’s attractions are based on their beliefs and feelings and not caught up in appearances.
 Yes, Jackson is hot, but Evie realizes that her attraction to him goes beyond that.
 She doesn’t just swoon after him the entire novel and I appreciated that.

-With that said Cole does have a bit of a way to go with teen "lingo, more so in the start of the book than in the end.
-I just wasn't convinced that actual teenagers talk that way In the same vein I also find Jackson to be more along the lines of an adult male character than a teen.
-Sure he is almost 19 years old, but it felt like Cole as writing him in a slightly more "mature" manner than the other teenage males.
+With that said Cole does have a bit of a way to go with teen “lingo”, more so in the start of the book than in the end.
+I just wasn’t convinced that actual teenagers talk that way.
+In the same vein I also find Jackson to be more along the lines of an adult male character than a teen.
+Sure he is almost 19 years old, but it felt like Cole was writing him in a slightly more “mature” manner than the other teenage males.

 Cole’s Debut YA novel features clever plotting, creative characters and builds tension and mystery like no other.
 There is so much to talk about when it comes to this audiobook, so I highly suggest you check it out.
 As for me, I will be checking out Cole’s adult books to tide me over till the sequel.